kwebio/kweb-core/docs/src/style.md

 │              └── test.css
 ```

-the plugin definition would look like this:
+Next add the plugin via the [plugins](https://docs.kweb.io/api/kweb-core/kweb/-kweb/index.html) constructor
+parameter.

 ```kotlin
 {{#include ../../src/test/kotlin/kweb/docs/style.kt:CSSPlugin}}
 ```

-You just need to specify the relative path to the folder inside src/main/resources
+Specify the relative path to the folder inside src/main/resources
 and the files to include (either a single file name or a list of file names).

-The files will then be served under /kweb_static/css and linked in the websites
+The files will be served under /kweb_static/css and linked from the websites
-HTML head tag:
+HTML head tag, for example:

 ```html
 <link rel="stylesheet" type="text/css" href="/kweb_static/css/test.css">